-A trial comparing a single radiotherapy treatment with a course of radiotherapy treatments for cancer pressing on the spinal cord (SCORAD III)
+A trial looking at one dose of radiotherapy for cancer pressing on the spinal cord (SCORAD III)

 Cancer type: